Anyhoosolutions/flutter_platform_kit/packages/anyhoo_core/README.md

 To run the iOS app with arguments, use `xcrun simctl launch booted com.example.myapp -location America/Pittsburg -isFooEnabled "true" -fooValue 3.14 -fooInt 42`

+### String extensions

+Provides convenient extension methods on `String`:

+- `capitalize()`: Capitalizes the first character of the string
+- `stripRight(String suffix)`: Removes the specified suffix from the end of the string
+- `repeat(int n)`: Repeats the string `n` times
+- `substringSafe(int start, int end)`: Safely extracts a substring with automatic bounds checking

+### AnyhooStringUtils

+A utility class for string operations:

+- `generateRandomString(int length, {...})`: Generates a random string of the specified length with configurable character sets (uppercase, lowercase, numbers, and special characters)

 #### Supported arguments

 ##### bool useFakeData